 You’ve just stumbled into something brand new.

-Whether you’re spinning up your first Raspberry Pi, testing Proxmox on an old laptop, or scripting your way to a DevOps job — this space is for you.
+Whether you’re spinning up your first Raspberry Pi, testing Proxmox on an old laptop, or scripting your way toward a DevOps role, this space is for you.

 🚀 What Are We Doing Here?

-If you’re learning tech on your own terms — nights, weekends, dusty server racks in garages — you’re in the right place.
+If you are learning tech on your own terms in evenings, weekends, or dusty server racks in garages, you are in the right place.

 💡 Why Now?